lsst-uk/lasair-lsst/docs/source/core_functions/rest-api.md

     },
     ]
 ```

+## Sherlock Methods

+These methods allow you to run a Sherlock crossmatch at a given sky position, or at the position of known objects.
+This is a recomputation of the Sherlock crossmatch, not just a database lookup.
+You might want to do this if you are interested in the full record rather than only the top crossmatch, or if a more recent version of Sherlock is now available than the one used when the alert was produced.
+If you just want to look up the sherlock classification in the database then you should use `query` instead as it will be much faster.
+If you would like to use Sherlock for high volume work, please [Email Lasair-help](mailto:lasair-help@lists.roe.ac.uk?subject=sherlock).

 ### <a name="sherlockobjects"></a>/api/sherlock/objects/

 This method returns Sherlock information for a collection of named objects, either the "lite" record that is also in the Lasair database, or the full record including many possible crossmatches.

 The arguments are:

 *   `objectIds`: a comma-separated list of objectIds, maximum number is 10
 *   `lite`: Set to 'true' to get the lite information only